CybercentreCanada/assemblyline4_docs/docs/integration/python.md

 ## Mass Submission Toolkit
 The [Assemblyline Incident Manager](https://github.com/CybercentreCanada/assemblyline-incident-manager) can assist you with this process.

-One key consideration for a very large volume of files in a burst is the `default sampling values` in the [Ingester Configuration](../../odm/models/config/#ingester).
+One key consideration for a large volume of files in a burst is the `default sampling values` in the [Ingester Configuration](../../odm/models/config/#ingester).

 You must keep your ingestion flow at a rate such that the size of the priority ingestion queue remains lower than the corresponding priority queue `sampling_at` values, otherwise, Assemblyline will skip files.